 Consumers who are legally or totally blind and meet residency requirements for the college or university are exempt from paying tuition and fees for any state supported college or university in Texas.
 A student need not be a DBS consumer to receive a tuition and fee exemption.
 The specific criteria that must be met are noted in 6.9.4, Student Responsibilities.

-DBS provides the consumer a letter (see Exhibit A) certifying that he or she is legally or totally blind.
+DBS provides the consumer a letter (see 6.12 Exhibit A, Certificate of Blindness) certifying that he or she is legally or totally blind.

 If the student is not a DBS consumer, the student must present visual diagnostic information in person or by mail, confirming legal or total blindness.

 Eye exams from an optometrist or an ophthalmologist or low-vision specialists are appropriate.
 DBS does not pay for a diagnostic exam for the sole purpose of obtaining this record.
 Do not use a medical consultant if medical records do not clearly document legal blindness.

 Personal contact is preferable, so that the counselor can determine if the individual needs other DBS services.
 Travel is not authorized solely for certification for tuition exemption.